giuseppemasitto/improved-build.prop/README.md

 If you want to save the file in a specific path replace ```.``` with ```<path\to\save>``` in your machine.

 ### Break down into file
-We are looking for a great configuration to set up a smooth device as possible, (I'm looking) so do it at your own risk.
-Is also possible that theese configurations can not override the kernel ones, so does not works at all.
-Let's start to edit!
-Follow this style so is more easy to help each others reading and maintaining the configuration file.
+Let's start to edit and follow this style so is more easy to help each others reading and maintaining the configuration file.
 ```sh
 # category_name
 prop_name=prop_value